pgaljan/blog/mermex.md

 # Mermex

-Mermaid enables diagram creation through a user-friendly text-based markup language, widely employed for real-time diagram generation within web interfaces.
-Additionally, it empowers system architects to automate diagram generation processes.
-[Mermex](https://github.com/pgaljan/mermex) is an Excel widget designed for the quick production of Mermaid markup language.
+Mermaid facilitates diagram creation using an intuitive text-based markup language, extensively utilized for real-time diagram generation in web interfaces.
+It serves as a powerful tool for system architects, enabling them to automate the diagram generation process.

+In product development, Mermaid plays a crucial role in visualizing workflows and operational sequences involving diverse systems and users.
+Given the iterative nature of these diagrams during the development cycle, the ability to render them directly from text becomes highly beneficial.
+This functionality allows users to easily track versions without resorting to screenshots.
+Moreover, Mermaid offers the capability to incorporate unique watermarks directly into the diagrams, enhancing version control and providing an extra layer of customization within the visual representations.

+[Mermex](https://github.com/pgaljan/mermex) is an Excel widget designed for authoring Mermaid flowcharts and sequence diagrams.
 It enhances diagram iteration by incorporating functionalities like titling and watermarking, facilitating convenient export and streamlined version tracking.
+Additionally, Excel can take input from json or csv, allowing the consistent, error-free generation and iteration of very large Mermaid flowcharts.

 ### Key features:
 1. consistent format enforcement for fast authoring and re-authoring